usercheckhq/usercheck-laravel/README.md

 ## Configuration

-1. Add your UserCheck API key to your `.env` file:
+Add your UserCheck API key to your `.env` file:

 ```bash
 USERCHECK_API_KEY=your_api_key_here
 ```

-You can obtain a free API key by signing up at [https://app.usercheck.com/register](https://app.usercheck.com).
+You can obtain a free API key by signing up at [https://app.usercheck.com/register](https://app.usercheck.com/register).

 ## Usage

-### As a Validation Rule

-You can use the `usercheck` rule in your Laravel validation:
+Use the `usercheck` rule in your Laravel validation:

 ```php
 $request->validate([